Much like their namesake color, Powder Blue Isopods are a classic choice for all homes and projects.

 Either in their own culture container or in a larger bioactive terrarium/vivarium – or both!

-Even for established terrariums, it’s often a good idea to have a separate culture going as a means to top-up your colony (or as a full backup if something goes wrong).
+Even for established terrariums, it’s often a good idea to have a separate culture running to top up your colony (or as a full backup if something goes wrong).

 As medium-sized isopods, you won’t need a huge container for their culture.
 But they do multiply rapidly, so be prepared to upscale or divide if you start off small.